 Breath Cut PE 26 fiber, which has better cut function can reach ANSI 4 and ISO13997 D grade.
 What’s more, the liner has a better attachment with the latex, nitrile, and PU deeper than the normal HPPE 30%, which can make the glove lifetime longer than before.

-Excellent breathability function, which can quicken moisture wicking function.
-After the water wash, the liner will keep the same without shrinking.
+Excellent breathability function, which can quicken moisture-wicking function.
+After the water wash, the liner will remain the same without shrinking.
 Also, the touch soft feeling is near to the cotton and light-weight.
 This new material is the technology update.